in

 What Can Cause a Diabetic Foot Ulcer?

-Excessively high blood sugar levels that remain untreated for a long time can lead to a condition called diabetic neuropathy which involves the damage of a nerve that can happen anywhere in the body but most commonly it can occur in the lower limbs (legs and feet).
+Excessively high blood sugar levels that remain untreated for a long time can lead to a condition called diabetic neuropathy.

-Hyperglycemia can reduce the healing process meaning that if an infection does develop in the feet or legs then it would not heal properly on time which is why it is critical to maintaining your blood sugar level.
+Hyperglycemia can reduce the healing process meaning that if an infection does develop in the feet or legs then it will not heal properly on time which is why it is critical to maintain your blood sugar level.

 If a person is aware of the visible symptoms of diabetic foot ulcer, then he can diagnose it on time and get treatment for its early management.

-A diabetic foot ulcer can be diagnosed using the Classic Wagner Grading System.
+A diabetic foot ulcer is commonly staged into 5 classes using the Classic Wagner Grading System.

 Grade 0: no open lesions; may have healed lesion